shapehq/LanguageCenter-android/README.md

 Language center is an easy method for translating static strings in our apps.<br>
 Simply add the module to your project

+Add Language Center to your project with Gradle:

+    implementation 'com.novasa.languagecenter:languagecenter:1.0.1'

 <h1>init</h1>
 Init framework with: